 The First Aid Medical Team Leader is responsible for directing team activities and is considered a Team Member.
 They periodically interact with the Operations Officer to determine medical needs and planned actions.
-The First Aid Medical Team Leader is also responsible for filling out or collecting the Injury and Missing Persons Report (Appendix 2-2-5) from team members and having them readily available for the Operations Officer.
+The First Aid Medical Team Leader is also responsible for filling out or collecting the Injury and Missing Person's Report (Appendix 2-2-5) from team members and having them readily available for the Operations Officer.

+Assignment:

 Team Leader:

+Designated Alternate:

-- a.
-Assign First Aid personnel and assess available inventory and supplies. - Designate and set up First Aid/Medical treatment areas, with access to emergency vehicles. - c.
+- 1. Primary Responsibilities: - a.
+Assign First Aid personnel and assess available inventory and supplies. - b.
+Designate and set up First Aid/Medical treatment areas, with access to emergency vehicles. - c.
 Determine the need for skilled medical assistance and oversee the care, treatment, and assessment of patients. - d.
 Periodically keep the Operations Officer informed of overall status. - e.
 Complete any necessary Injury and Missing Report Forms (Appendix 2-2-5) and/or Injury Record Forms (Appendix 2-2-6). - f.
 Report deaths immediately to Operations Officer. - 2.
 Reports to: Operations Officer